danielsogl/doc/README.md

 ### CSS Style

+- No IDs as selectors.
 - Avoid the descendant selector with elements (i. e. don’t use `.vclComponent h3`).
-- Avoid IDs as selectors.
 - Avoid attaching classes to elements in your CSS (i. e. don’t do `div.header` or `h1.title`).
 - Except in some rare cases, avoid using `!important`.
 - Use relative units like `em` or `rem`.

+### CSS Naming Conventions

-- You should use the `vcl` name space prefix for any class.
+- `vcl` name space prefix for any class.
-- You should put class names in camelCased letters.
+- Class names in camelCased letters.
+- Modifiers: `vclComponentName--modifierName`.
+- Descendents: `vclComponentName--descendentName`.

 ### CSS Features

-- Use flexbox based layouts when sensible.
+- Use the [flexbox based layout attributes](https://github.com/vcl/layout) to lay out stuff.
 - Stick to the browser compatibility list below.

 ### HTML Sample Snippets